Your Job Application

 Please describe when, where and how you obtained minimum two years administrative experience in a legal office.

-Sample text box answer: I have four years of experience (2014-2017) in a legal office providing secretarial and administrative service to three different solicitors and one paralegal.
+Sample answer: I have four years of experience (2014-2017) in a legal office providing secretarial and administrative service to three different solicitors and one paralegal.
 From January 2014 until December 2017, I worked as a legal secretary at TMC Lawyers LLP.
-My responsibilities included preparing court forms such as summons and subpoenas, arranging for filing of court documents, balancing attorney billable time and expenses reports, organizing attorney appointment schedules and monitoring court appearance dates and pleadings.
+My responsibilities included preparing court forms, such as summons and subpoenas, arranging for filing of court documents, balancing attorney billable time and expenses reports, organizing attorney appointment schedules, and monitoring court appearance dates and pleadings.

 - Remember to save your work often or save for later.

-- You cannot edit your responses after you submit your application
+- You can't edit your responses after you submit your application.

-- Never just say ‘see resume’ – a full response to the question is required
+- Never say "see resume" – a full response to the question is required.

-The government of British Columbia is committed to protecting the privacy of people whose personal information is held by government through responsible information management practices.
-Any personal information provided to the government of B.C. is collected, used and disclosed in accordance with the Freedom of Information and Protection of Privacy Act or other applicable legislation.
+The Government of British Columbia is committed to protecting the privacy of people whose personal information is held by government through responsible information management practices.
+Any personal information provided to the B.C.
+Government is collected, used and disclosed in accordance with the Freedom of Information and Protection of Privacy Act or other applicable legislation.